Vacancies

 Dublin Rape Crisis Centre is an Equal Opportunities Employer.
 DRCC is an equal opportunities employer; we welcome applications from people of diverse backgrounds and abilities.
 We are committed to providing reasonable accommodations for applicants and employees with a disability.
 Should you have a reasonable accommodation request and you wish to discuss further, please contact Naomi Patton, HR Manager at 01 6614911 or recruitment@rcc.ie.

-Applicants should be aware DRCC is located in an old Georgian building on Leeson Street with access steps from the street.
+Applicants should be aware that DRCC is located in an old Georgian building on Leeson Street with access steps from the street.
 It is committed to providing reasonable accommodations for applicants and employees with a disability.

 Follow us on Twitter, Facebook, Instagram or LinkedIn for regular updates